DTC: Deep Tracking Control: Results

 \subsection{Benchmark Against Model-Based Control}

-\ac{TO} was proven to be effective in solving complex locomotion tasks in simulation, such as the parkour shown in Fig.~4 A. \highlight{This parkour has been successfully traversed by ANYmal using baseline-to-1 and baseline-to-2, while it was found to be non-traversable for baseline-rl-1 and baseline-rl-2\cite{Ruben2022}.} With our proposed approach, ANYmal could cross the same obstacle parkour in simulation back and forth at a speed of $\unit[1]{m/s}$, which is $\unit[20]{\%}$ faster than baseline-to-1.
+\ac{TO} was proven to be effective in solving complex locomotion tasks in simulation, such as the parkour shown in Fig.~\ref{fig:results:baseline_mpc} A. This parkour has been successfully traversed by ANYmal using baseline-to-1 and baseline-to-2, while it was found to be non-traversable for baseline-rl-1 and baseline-rl-2~\cite{Ruben2022}.
+With our proposed approach, ANYmal could cross the same obstacle parkour in simulation back and forth at a speed of $\unit[1]{m/s}$, which \highlight{was} $\unit[20]{\%}$ faster than baseline-to-1.
 The corresponding video clip can be found in movie S3.

 Model-based controllers react sensitively to violation of model assumptions, which hinders applications in real-world scenarios, where, for instance, uncertainties in friction coefficients, contact states, and visual perception may be large.
-This issue is exemplified in Fig.~4 B, where baseline-to-1 was used to guide ANYmal over a flat floor with an invisible gap.
-When the right front foot stepped onto the trap, the planned and executed motions significantly deviated from each other.
+This issue is exemplified in Fig.~\ref{fig:results:baseline_mpc} B, where baseline-to-1 was used to guide ANYmal over a flat floor with an invisible gap.
+When the right front foot stepped onto the trap, the planned and executed motions deviated from each other.
 This triggered a sequence of heuristic recovery strategies.
-For large mismatches, however, such scripted reflexes are not effective and result in failure. \ac{DTC} uses the same high-level planner but incorporates learned recovery and reflex skills, allowing the robot to successfully navigate through the trap.
-The robustness roots in the ability to ignore both perception and reference motion while relying only on proprioception.
-Such behavior is learned in simulation by experiencing simulated map drift.
+For large mismatches, however, such scripted reflexes \highlight{were} not effective, and \highlight{resulted} in failure. \ac{DTC} uses the same high-level planner but incorporates learned recovery and reflex skills. \highlight{This allowed} the robot to successfully navigate through the trap.
+The robustness is rooted in the ability to ignore both perception and reference motion while relying only on proprioception.
+Such behavior \highlight{was} learned in simulation by experiencing simulated map drift.
 The experiment was repeated five times with baseline-to-1, five times with baseline-to-2, and five times with our method, consistently leading to similar results.
-The video clips corresponding to the above experiments can be found in movie S3. \highlight{The movie is further enriched with a comparison of baseline-to-2 against \ac{DTC} on soft materials, which impose very similar challenges.}
+The video clips corresponding to the above experiments can be found in movie S3.
+The movie is further enriched with a comparison of baseline-to-2 against \ac{DTC} on soft materials, which impose very similar challenges.